Eric-Schecter/computer-graphics-lab/README.md

 </p>

 # React-SDF
-A React renderer to help create SDF.
+A React renderer to implement pathtracing.

 ## Usage